All Episodes

 Grocery store brown shirts.

-Ambassadors disguised as ambassadors to help you.
+Ambassadors, disguised as ambassadors, to help you.

-You people on Food Stamps, do you understand what this means?
+You people on food stamps, do you understand what this means?

-You understand what the government thinks of you?
+Do you understand what the government thinks of you?

 You are blithering idiots.